Marshall vs. Florida International NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

+- Saturday's over/under is two points higher than the combined 63.5 PPG average of the two teams.

-- The two teams combine to average 63.5 points per game, two less than the over/under in this contest.
+- The 59 combined points per game that these two squads have allowed this season are 6.5 fewer than the 65.5 total in this contest.

-- This contest's total is 6.5 points greater than the 59 these two squads combine to surrender per game this season.

-- Thundering Herd games have an average total of 58.5 points this season, seven fewer than Saturday's over/under.
+- The average total in Thundering Herd games this season is 58.5, seven points fewer than Saturday's total of 65.5 .

-- The 65.5 total in this game is 6.3 points above the 59.2 average total in Panthers games this season.
+- In 2021, games involving the Panthers have averaged a total of 59.2 points, 6.3 fewer than this game's set over/under.

 Marshall Stats and Trends

-- Marshall has played seven games, with three wins against the spread.

-- The Thundering Herd have yet to cover the spread this season when favored by 21.5 points or more.
+- The Thundering Herd have been favored by 21.5 points or more one time this season and have not covered the spread in any of them.

-- Marshall's games this year have eclipsed the over/under in 71.4% of its opportunities (five times in seven games with a set point total).
+- Marshall's games this year have hit the over five times in seven opportunities (71.4%).

-- Marshall is 2-2 against the spread and 3-1 overall this season when the team puts up more than 36.4 points.
+- Marshall is 2-2 against the spread and 3-1 overall in games when it records more than 36.4 points.

-- When Marshall picks up over 488.9 yards, the team is 0-3 against the spread and 1-2 overall.
+- When Marshall churns out more than 488.9 yards, the team is 0-3 against the spread and 1-2 overall.

-- The Thundering Herd have turned the ball over 15 more times (19 total) than the Panthers have forced a turnover (4) this season.

 - Find the latest spread and moneyline odds for Marshall at SISportsbook.